Nei-V/drum-machine/README.md

 I've used css grid, flexbox, clip-path , transform, translate, text-orientation, writing-mode.

 I didn't use scss, as I didn't see it's usage (tips of how it could be used in this project are welcome).
+Fontawesome  library was used for the icons in the footer.

 For svg I've used Inkscape.